nlimpert/crosscut/guideline.rst

    Reusing Code and Configs
    -----------------------------------------------------------------------------

-   .. internal:: Sometimes it makes sense to use code already developed
+   .. role:author:: Sometimes it makes sense to use code already developed
       elsewhere in the current repository, although this is not always so easy.
       One thing is for sure: copy and paste is the worst way, because it not only does takes away the original author's kudos, but it is also slower